 Divers and snorkelers, you're in luck.
 Puerto Rico's remarkable geographic diversity above ground extends beneath the surface to its aquatic kingdom.
-Whether you're taking your first plunge into shallow waters or a seasoned pro who loves the black depths of the ocean, you can find the perfect spot to scuba dive in Puerto Rico.
-Here are some of the best.
+Whether you're taking your first plunge into shallow waters or are a seasoned pro who loves the black depths of the ocean, you can find the perfect spot to scuba dive in Puerto Rico.

 Known as Puerto Rico's own Galapagos, Mona is an uninhabited island about 50 miles off the coast of Mayagüez.
-Home to a veritable kingdom of iguana, seabirds and turtles, the island has even more to offer below the surface.
+Home to a lots of iguanas, seabirds and turtles, the island has even more to offer below the surface.
 Over 270 species of fish can be found here.
-In addition, dolphins, sharks, and - for a special treat during the winter months - humpback whales with their young can be spotted.
+In addition, dolphins, sharks, and, at certain times of year, even humpback whales with their young can be spotted.

-Rincón attracts every type of water-lover, from surfer to snorkeler to scuba diver.
-For the latter, Desecheo Island, about an hour off its west coast, is the place to be.
-Inaccessible to humans, the island offers dazzling coral reefs and plenty of marine life.
-Yellow Reef is prized for its bright tube coral, and Desecheo's underwater caves are great destinations for expert divers.
+Rincón attracts every type of water-lover, from surfers to snorkelers and scuba divers.
+For divers, Desecheo Island, about an hour off its west coast, is the place to be.
+Uninhabited to humans, the island offers dazzling coral reefs and plenty of marine life.
+Yellow Reef is especially prized for its bright tube coral, and Desecheo's underwater caves are great destinations for expert divers.